the-crypt-keeper/llproxy/README.md

   1. SSH-based discovery:
      - `hostname`: The hostname for SSH connection
      - `ssh_username`: The SSH username for authentication
-     - `env_var`: The environment variable to search for in SSH-based discovery
+     - `env_var`: The environment variable to search for a port number in SSH-based discovery
      - `tags`: Optional tags to append to model names

   2. HTTP scan discovery: